keitharm/Wicker/README.md

-Wicker - the stupid wifi cracker
+Wicker - The stupid wifi cracker.